cast-org/figuration/docs/layout/overview.md

 {% highlight scss %}
 // Extra small devices (portrait phones, less than 36em/576px)
-// No media query since this is the default in Figuration
+// No media query for `xs` since this is the default in Figuration

 // Small devices (landscape phones, 36em/576px and up)
 @media (min-width: 36em) { ... }